f-cristiani/algorithms/README.md

 * Sorting: Implemented using a common Sort interface.
 Template Method pattern [GOF] used in the tests.
   * MergeSort
   * QuickSort
+* Randomized Selection: O(n) algorithm to find the kth order statistic (kth smallest number) of an array, using a uniformly distributed random pivot.